waldronlab/BugSigDB/README.md

 - `db` - MySQL [container](https://hub.docker.com/r/pastakhov/mysql/), used as the database backend for MediaWiki.
 - `web` - Apache/MediaWiki container with PHP 7.4 and MediaWiki 1.35.0
-- `redis` - Redis is an open source key-value store that functions as a data structure server
+- `redis` - Redis is an open-source key-value store that functions as a data structure server
 - `matomo` - [Matomo](https://matomo.org/) instance

 ## Settings

-Settings are in the `docker-compose.yml` file, the *environment* sections
+Settings are in the `docker-compose.yml` file, in the *environment* sections.

-also `_resources` contains favicon, logo and styles for chameleon skin `CustomSettings.php` contains settings for MediaWiki core and extensions; you should change the settings there.
+Also, `_resources` contains the favicon, logo and styles for the chameleon skin.
+`CustomSettings.php` contains settings for MediaWiki core and extensions.
+If customization is required, change the settings there.

 ### db
 Was cloned from the official [mysql](https://hub.docker.com/_/mysql/) container and has the same environment variables.